jwbla/repoman/roadmap.md

 - **Unit tests must be written at the end of each phase and run in CI**
 - Parallel implementations (init, sync) should be done after sequential versions work
 - Agent can be basic for beta, full queue system can come later
-- Focus on core operations first (add, init, clone, destroy, sync) before agent features
+- Focus on core operations first (add, init, clone, list, destroy, sync) before agent features
 - **git_url is stored as Vec<String> with element 0 being the default remote**
 - **Clone operations use reference clones for space efficiency**
 - **Multiple remotes are supported with console warnings when detected**
+- **List command provides visibility into vault status, pristines, and clones with metadata**